hhandika/nahpu/assets/docs/info/en/record-statistics.md

 Select **Explore more stats**, choose a measure and grouping, then switch the panel to **Table**.
 The `Export table` button writes the rows currently shown to CSV, TSV, Excel, or JSON.
 The spatial panel exports the same way, one row per site coordinate.

+Counts help identify unexpected changes but do not establish that records are complete or correctly identified.
+Check the underlying records before using a summary in a report.

 ## Learn more

 - [Export Statistics](https://nahpu.app/en/usages/export/export-statistics/)